 Brasserie Zedel, Piccadilly Circus

 What: Could there be a more romantic location than a Parisian-style brasserie housed inside a former ballroom?
 We think not.
-Vast marble columns and gold ceilings set the tone for what is guaranteed to be a meal to remember at Brasserie Zedel in Piccadilly Circus.
+Vast marble columns, gold ceilings, and live performances set the tone for what is guaranteed to be a meal to remember at Brasserie Zedel in Piccadilly Circus.
 The menu features indulgent and luxurious French classics, including a daily-changing ‘plat du jour’ as well as an excellent value prixe-fixe offering.
 Head over to Bar Americain for a post-dinner cocktail, where the vibes are undoubtedly moody and seductive.

 Where: 20 Sherwood Street, W1F 7ED